thehijacker/dicesoccer/README.md

    - Empty cells in the corners (first and last columns, except goal) cannot be entered

 4. **Scoring**:
-   - A goal is scored when a player piece reaches the opponent's goal cell (middle cell of the first/last column)
+   - **Goal Scoring**: A goal is scored when a player piece reaches the opponent's goal cell (middle cell of the first/last column)
+   - **Blocking Victory**: A player also scores if their opponent has no valid moves available (all opponent pieces are blocked)
-   - After a goal, the round resets with all players returning to their starting positions
+   - After scoring (by either method), the round resets with all players returning to their starting positions
+   - The player who lost the previous round starts the next round
    - First player to reach 3 goals wins the match

+5. **Game Statistics**:
+   After a match ends (first player to reach 3 goals), detailed statistics are displayed:
+   - **Final Score**: Points scored by each player (winner: 3 points)
+   - **Thinking Time**: Total time each player took to make their moves (measured from dice roll to piece movement)
+     - Helps track decision-making speed and strategic planning time
+     - Only counts active thinking time, not waiting time between rounds
+   - **Total Moves**: Total number of piece movements made by the winning player throughout the match
+   - **Total Game Time**: Complete duration of the match from start to finish
+   - Statistics are displayed in hours:minutes:seconds format (h:m:s) for times over 60 seconds

-5. **Strategy**:
+6. **Strategy**:
    - **Offense**: Create clear paths to the goal, position players strategically for goal-scoring opportunities
    - **Defense**: Block opponent's forward progress, protect your goalkeeper, trap opponent pieces in corners
    - **Positioning**: Middle rows offer more movement flexibility than edge rows

-6. **Stalemate**:
-   - If both players have no valid moves available, the round resets without awarding points
+   - **Blocking**: Strategically position your pieces to eliminate all opponent's possible moves and score without reaching their goal

 ## 🏟️ Game Field Layout